🔔 Maximize course ROI by 50-60% 📈 with Raccoon Gang's Instructional Design 👉

 • Watching videos or attending live sessions

-The following actions do not sufficiently indicate attendance:
+On the other hand, the following actions do not sufficiently indicate attendance:

 • Merely logging into the course platform without engaging with the content